 From 1 July 2021 North Yorkshire’s designated offices are Harrogate, Scarborough, Northallerton, Skipton and Selby.
 View a list of designated offices in England and Wales.

-If you are a non-EEA national, or EEA/Swiss National with no EUSS Status, in some circumstances the notice period may be extended to 70 days.
+If you are a non-EEA national, or EEA/Swiss National with no EUSS Status, in some circumstance the notice period may be extended to 70 days.

 Fees are charged across England and Wales for the consideration of divorces, civil partnership dissolutions and nullities obtained outside of the British Isles.
 British Isles means the United Kingdom, the Channel Islands and the Isle of Man.